Howard Shore: 1978–2000

-Shore's first film score was to the low budget thriller I Miss You, Hugs and Kisses (1978), followed by David Cronenberg's first major film, The Brood (1979).
-He would go on to score all of Cronenberg's subsequent films, with the exception of The Dead Zone (1983), which was scored by Michael Kamen.
+Shore's first film score was for the low-budget thriller I Miss You, Hugs and Kisses (1978), followed by David Cronenberg's first major film, The Brood (1979).
+He went on to score all of Cronenberg's subsequent films, with the exception of The Dead Zone (1983), which was scored by Michael Kamen.
 The first film he scored that was not directed by Cronenberg was Martin Scorsese's After Hours (1985).
 Following that, he scored The Fly (1986), again directed by Cronenberg.
 Two years later, he composed the score to Big (1988), directed by Penny Marshall and starring Tom Hanks.
 He then scored two more of David Cronenberg's films: Dead Ringers (1988) and Naked Lunch (1991).

 During 1991, Shore composed the score for the highly acclaimed film The Silence of the Lambs, starring Jodie Foster and Anthony Hopkins, and directed by Jonathan Demme.
 He received his first BAFTA nomination for the score.
 The film became the third (and most recent) to win the five major Academy Awards (Best Picture, Best Director, Best Screenplay, Best Actor, and Best Actress).
 Shore is the only living composer to have scored a "Top Five" Oscar-winning film.

 During 1993, he composed the scores for M. Butterfly (another collaboration with Cronenberg), Philadelphia (his second collaboration with Jonathan Demme), and Mrs. Doubtfire, directed by Chris Columbus.
 The latter two films were highly successful, Philadelphia winning Tom Hanks his first Oscar.

 Shore scored another three films in 1994: The Client, Ed Wood, and Nobody's Fool.
 Ed Wood is notable for being one of the three films directed by Tim Burton that did not feature a score by Danny Elfman.

 Shore continued to score numerous films from 1995 to 2001, including two David Fincher films, Seven (1995) and The Game (1997), and The Truth About Cats and Dogs (1996), directed by Michael Lehmann; he also collaborated on two films with Cronenberg, along with Tom Hanks' directorial debut, That Thing You Do!.
 He scored Kevin Smith’s Dogma (1999).
 Shore also composed the score of the 2000 film The Cell.